davidlidebrandt/milestone-project-2/README.md

 ### Future Features

 * Option to increase the difficulty of the game.
-For example adding more cards to the game, limitif the amount of clicks that are allowed between finding pairs of cards and reducing the time of the timer as the game progresses.
+For example adding more cards to the game, limiting the amount of clicks that are allowed between finding pairs of cards and reducing the time of the timer as the game progresses.

 * Adding a new type of card game, for example a game where the player has to remember the positions of a sequence